chkp-stuartgreen/cloudguard-serverless-forwarder/README.md

 destination: this should be where the event is forwarded to.
 method: GET / POST.
 headers: (Object).
 Will be added for the onward request.
 In the example above - we add a header named x-test-header with a value of customer-header.
 This parameter can be absent if no additional headers are required.

+The last two steps should be repeated for any other rules you wish to forward with additional headers.
+If you are looking to simple forward all events for a given ruleset - the script could be modified to ignore the destination provided by the cloudbot auto remediation parameter on the CloudGuard side and simply forward to a fixed destination.
+If you need info on this, let me know :).